ndobromirov/php-slack-inviter/README.md

 # Requirements
 1. Create a Slack team or join one.

-2. Slack a personal access token for the particular team.
+2. Aquire a personal access token for a particular team you are part of.
-Go to [this page](https://api.slack.com/custom-integrations/legacy-tokens) and generate your access token for a particular team you are part of. invitations will originate the access token's owner.
+Go to [this page](https://api.slack.com/custom-integrations/legacy-tokens) and generate your access token.
+Invitations will originate from the access token's owner.

 # Installation
 ```